bluejekyll/blog/_posts/2018-03-18-multicasting-in-rust.md

 }
 ```

 Ok that's a bit more code.
 What we're doing in that block in there is starting a thread that's going to run our server logic.
-We're making using of a `Barrier` to synchronize the server and the client such that the client does attempt to test before the server is running.
+We're making using of a `Barrier` to synchronize the server and the client such that the client does not attempt to run the tests before the server is running.
 We also have an `AtomicBool` for indicating when the server can safely stop running.
 I've also moved the client test section to a generic test case regardless of IPv4 or IPv6.
 Doing this makes testing client/server code easy.

 When you run the tests you should see some decent output: